 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Advanced Micro Devices's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Advanced Micro Devices's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping $1.4 billion.
+Advanced Micro Devices's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$2.9 billion.

 The EBITDA is a measure of a Advanced Micro Devices's overall financial performance and is widely used to measure a its profitability.

 TTM: trailing 12 months